sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 ## Intro
-In some scenarios, it is unacceptable to miss any events and we need to ensure that we receive and process all messages published.
+In some scenarios, it is unacceptable to miss any events and you need to ensure that you receive and process all messages published.
 Fortunately, there is a mechanism to retain messages without the need for a consumer service to be online 100% of the time.
 Then, the consumer can process the messages asynchronously or whenever it is available.
 Enter **Queues**.

 ### Queues